gero-science/ProtoBind-Diff/README.md

 ```

 ## License
-The code and model weights are released under MIT license.
+The code and model weights are released under CC BY-NC 4.0 license.
 See the [LICENSE](LICENSE) file for details.